-At only 1 – 2cm in diameter the Irukandji may be the smallest jellyfish in the world but its tiny size doesn’t take away from a reputation as one of the deadliest creatures of Tropical North Queensland’s coastal and reef waters.
+At only 1 – 2cm in diameter the Irukandji may be the smallest jellyfish in the world but its tiny size doesn’t take away from a reputation as one of the most feared creatures of Tropical North Queensland’s coastal and reef waters.

 But is this status really warranted?
 No it is not!